 - Informational, where users search for the answer to a question.

-- Investigational, where users search for information that may eventually lead to transaction.
+- Investigational, where users search for information that may eventually lead to a transaction.

 - Transactional, where users are ready to buy.